abossard/paws-plants-motivati/src/prd.md

 - **Success criteria**: Varied tree types on different terrain heights, realistic growth progression, beautiful layered forest visualization with depth and natural elements

 ### Point Economy
-- **What it does**: Paw Points earned from task completion can be spent on cat care (15 points) or tree planting (20-35 points) or forest blessings (25 points)
+- **What it does**: Paw Points earned from task completion can be spent on cat care (10 points for feeding, 5 for playing), tree planting (20-35 points), forest blessings (25 points, discounted to 20 with Magical Collar), or cat shop items (12-75 points)
-- **Why it matters**: Creates meaningful choices and resource management
+- **Why it matters**: Creates meaningful choices and resource management with multiple investment paths
-- **Success criteria**: Balanced costs that encourage diverse interactions
+- **Success criteria**: Balanced costs that encourage diverse interactions and provide both immediate gratification and long-term goals

 ## Design Direction